Kiram–Bates Treaty: Background

-Otis mistakenly assumed the Sultan was the ruler of all Moros, concluding that Bates simply needed to enter into an agreement with him acknowledging a transfer of the treaty with the Spaniards in 1878.
+Otis mistakenly assumed the Sultan was the ruler of all Moros, concluding that Bates needed to agree with him and acknowledge the transfer of the 1878 treaty with the Spaniards.
 However, with a close reading of supporting documents from the Philippine Commission, Bates discovered that while Spain ceded their rights to the United States in the Treaty of Paris, the Spaniards merely held suzerainty over the Sultanate of Sulu and not sovereignty.
-Suzerainty means a relationship between two sovereigns (yet unequal) states, where the lesser ("vassal") state cedes certain political controls (such as trade) to the more powerful state, usually in return for some consideration, such as protection.
-Sovereignty means complete power and authority of one state over another, having only the autonomy granted or permitted by the sovereign power.
-Otis overlooked which disproved that Spain had a valid basis in international law to include the Sulu Archipelago in its cessation of the Philippines to the United States.
+Suzerainty is a relationship between two sovereign (yet unequal) states, in which the lesser ("vassal") state cedes certain political controls (such as trade) to the more powerful state, usually in return for some consideration, such as protection.
+Sovereignty means the complete power and authority of one state over another, with autonomy granted or permitted by the sovereign power.
+Otis overlooked, which disproved that Spain had a valid basis in international law to include the Sulu Archipelago in its cessation of the Philippines to the United States.

-The memo recommended an entirely new treaty, similar to the British treaties in India recognizing each rajah as a semi-autonomous ruler, using money as a point of leverage.
-It had been reported to Bates that the Sultan's income is notoriously deficient and his desire for American protection is for economic development.
+The memo recommended an entirely new treaty, similar to the British treaties in India, that would recognize each rajah as a semi-autonomous ruler and use money as leverage.
+It had been reported to Bates that the Sultan's income is notoriously deficient and that his desire for American protection stems from economic development.
 Bates used the USS Charleston, the first modern cruiser the Moros had seen, to intimidate the Sultan and his datus into accepting the treaty.

 Treaty provisions

 In place of the Spanish treaty, the Bates Treaty included the recognition of US sovereignty over Sulu and its dependencies, mutual respect between the US and the Sultanate of Sulu, Moro autonomy, non-interference with Moro religion and customs, and a pledge that the "US will not sell the island of Jolo or any other island of the Sulu Archipelago to any foreign nation without the consent of the Sultan."
 Moreover, Sultan Jamal ul-Kiram and his datus (tribal chiefs) were to receive monthly payments in return for flying the American flag and for allowing the US the right to occupy lands on the islands.

-The Sultan did not want to acknowledge US sovereignty over his land but was pressured to accept it by his prime minister and adviser, Hadji Butu Abdul Bagui and two of his top-ranking datus, Datu Jolkanairn and Datu Kalbi.
+The Sultan did not want to acknowledge US sovereignty over his land.
+Still, he was pressured to accept it by his prime minister and adviser, Hadji Butu Abdul Bagui, and two of his top-ranking datus, Datu Jolkanairn and Datu Kalbi.
 Hadji Bagui exerted all of his influence to prevent another bloody war, recognizing the folly of armed resistance against a colonizing world power.
-Hadji Bagui and his son, Hadji Gulamu Rasul later favored the integration of the Moros into the Philippine Republic.
+Hadji Bagui and his son, Hadji Gulamu Rasul, later favored integrating the Moros into the Philippine Republic.

-A very critical error of translation exists in this treaty.
+A critical translation error exists in this treaty.
 The Tausug version stated, "The support, aid, and protection of the Jolo Island and Archipelago are in the American nation."
 However, the English version read: "The sovereignty of the United States over the whole Archipelago of Jolo and its dependencies is declared and acknowledged."
 The word "sovereignty" was not used anywhere in the Tausug version.